RankSys/RankSys/README.md

 ### Sales Diversity Metrics

-Rank and relevance-unware Sales Diversity metrics in Chapter 4 are implemented in the package `es.uam.eps.ir.ranksys.diversity.sales.metrics`.
+Rank and relevance-unware Sales Diversity metrics in Chapter 4 of (Vargas 2015) are implemented in the package `es.uam.eps.ir.ranksys.diversity.sales.metrics`.
 Since these are business-side metrics, they implement the interface `SystemMetric`.
 In particular, the implemented metrics are Aggregate Diversity, Entropy, Gini Index and Gini-Simpson Index.
 Since the three last metrics are based on the number of times each item is recommended to the community of users, they conveniently extend the abstract `AbstractSalesDiversityMetric` class that implements the count of how many items each item is recommended to users.

 ### Intent-Aware Metrics and Re-Ranking Strategies

-Our adaptation of the Intent-Aware metrics and diversification techniques in Chapter 5 is contained in the package `es.uam.eps.ir.ranksys.diversity.intentaware`.
+Our adaptation of the Intent-Aware metrics and diversification techniques in Chapter 5 of (Vargas 2015) is contained in the package `es.uam.eps.ir.ranksys.diversity.intentaware`.
 The basis of this package is the `IntentModel` class, which represents the concept of user aspect space when it is defined by item features in the user profile.
-This `IntentModel` is then used in the implementations of the metrics ERR-IA and &alpha;-nDCG and the xQuAD diversification method provided in this package.
+This `IntentModel` is then used in the implementations of the metrics ERR-IA (Agrawal et al. 2009) and &alpha;-nDCG (Clarke et al. 2008) and the xQuAD diversification method (Santos et al. 2010) provided in this package.

 ### Binomial Metrics and Re-Ranking Strategies